- For the first time, Grab users can use the Grab app outside of Southeast Asia and book Lyft rides in the U.S. from today.

 The Grab-Lyft integration will also provide Lyft users with convenient access to ride-share services in 30 cities across six countries in SEA, a region which continues to attract an increasing number of international travelers from the U.S. and around the world.
 In 2015, SEA’s international arrivals totaled 106 million, and this number is expected to increase to nearly 200 million travelers over the next 10 years.
 American tourists are among the top travel spenders in the Asia Pacific region and will continue to be in the foreseeable future, spending US$231.6 billion in 2015.

-“Grab has always put the freedom of choice, flexibility and convenience in the hands of our customers, including providing a seamless travel experience across borders, as we seek to outserve our users,” said Tan Hooi Ling, Co-Founder of Grab.
+“Grab has always put the freedom of choice, flexibility and convenience in the hands of our consumers, including providing a seamless travel experience across borders, as we seek to outserve our users,” said Tan Hooi Ling, Co-Founder of Grab.
 “Southeast Asia is a huge growth market for international visitors and we welcome our American friends and travellers from the U.S. to experience ride-hailing via taxis and cars in our region.
 This partnership with Lyft is another step to enable seamless international travel, and it combines the strength and reach of our companies to cross-share learnings and leverage the best services in each local market for the benefit of our users.”

 “As more and more people travel to and from the U.S. and Southeast Asia, our work with Grab gives travellers peace of mind when abroad.
 It’s as easy as opening up the app you already know and love, requesting a ride and jetting off to where you need to be,” said Kristina Gibson, head of international product for Lyft.
 “Our goal is to provide passengers with a seamless experience.”